girlscript/winter-of-contributing/Datascience_With_Python/Programming/SQL/Introduction to MySQL/README.md

 - Informing the database if any changes are made to a table.
 - Closing the connection to the MySQL server.

-## Index
-- Installing MySQL connectors/driver
-- Establishing a connection with the MySQL server
-- Creating a Database
-- Creating a Table
-- Inserting Records in a Table
-- Altering records in a Table
-- Reading records in a Table
-- Updating records in a Table
-- Sorting records in a Table
-- Deleting

 #### Pre requisties - MySQL server shouel be installed.
 <br>